 Provided the campaign has never been published, this is fine, but keep in mind that all submissions become the property of Paizo Publishing, LLC.
 You are probably better off inventing a new country or god or whatever specifically for the contest.

-Can I refer to material in the Mythic Adventures Playtest?
+Can I refer to material in the Advanced Class Guide Playtest?

-No, because the mythic rules are still being playtested and we don't want anyone to jeopardize their wondrous item entry by submitting an item that uses rules that aren't familiar to all players or that may change before publication.
+No, because it is still being playtested and we don't want anyone to jeopardize their wondrous item entry by submitting an item that uses rules that aren't familiar to all players or that may change before publication.

 Each time you come to the voting page during the Round 1 voting period, you will be shown two different wondrous item entries.
 You will pick which of the two you think is better.
 You can vote as often as you like.
 Each time you visit you will be shown a different pair of wondrous items and neither will be one you have seen before.
 More details on Round 1 voting will be available closer to the voting period.